-Essential to the social and political inclusion of sex workers is the recognition of their needs and rights, via an on-going dialogue with sex workers through sex worker-led organisations and nonjudgemental service providers.
+Essential to the social and political inclusion of migrant sex workers and persons affected by trafficking and sexual exploitation is the recognition of their needs and rights, via an ongoing dialogue with sex workers - through sex worker-led organisations and non-judgemental service providers.

 Some examples of such dialogue over the last two decades have resulted in the establishment of health and social care support services that work in partnership with sex workers to ensure their efficacy in responding to the reality of sex workers' lives.

 Such interventions, in order to be successful, should be unaffiliated with any state authority, and operate within an ethical framework of the civil and human rights for all.
+TAMPEP supports the concept of a firewall - a clear separation between immigration enforcement and the provision of essential services.